Duck528/cvwin/README.md

 ### OpenCV build for .Net and UWP.

-The sole purpose of this project is to create a nuget package for OpenCV.
+The sole purpose of this project is to create nuget packages for OpenCV.
-The nuget package includes C++ binaries on Windows, which should be usable from .Net and UWP apps.
+The nuget packages include C++ binaries on Windows, which should be usable from Win32, .Net, and/or UWP apps.

-## Native Version
+## Native Version (Win32)

 Currently, the nuget build spec uses some conventions which you need to follow (partly due to the limitations in the tool).